NiceLuc/WixMigrationBug/README.md

 [12/03/2024 12:58:55.144]: ========== Import complete:  0 errors, 0 warnings
 ```

-> See `migration-bug` branch for the results of the migration.

-However, when building the project, I get the following error:
+4. Build the new project!

-> **The identifier 'WixComponentGroup:Product.Generated' could not be found.
-Ensure you have typed the reference correctly and that all the necessary inputs are provided to the linker.**
+  - > **ERROR**:  The identifier 'WixComponentGroup:Product.Generated' could not be found.
+Ensure you have typed the reference correctly and that all the necessary inputs are provided to the linker.

+## Repository  Branches
+* See `migration-bug` branch for the results of the migration.
+* See `migration-fix` branch for the required changes to fix it.